Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 <img src="/assets/intheend.jpg" style="border:none;">
 </div>

 The Stack Overflow data dump is a really profound dataset, a collection of human activities and queries.
-I believe I've barely scratched the surface with what can be done with this data.
+I believe I've barely scratched the surface on what can be done with this data.
 I have more questions that this data set can answer - what time does the website see the most activity, which programming language is used most for a certain task, how credible is an answer and many more.
-Further, I wonder if we can train a bot on the data to answer questions and also provide code examples, because we have seen Neural Networks ability to learn the basic rules of programming like indentation, variable asignment etc. and with novel approaches like One-shot learning, maybe they learn the right way to blurt out code.<br><br>
+Further, I wonder if we can train a bot on the data to answer questions and also provide code examples, because we have seen Neural Network's ability to learn the basic rules of programming like indentation, variable assignment etc. and with novel approaches like One-shot learning, maybe they can learn the right way to blurt out code.<br><br>

 The possibilites are endless, so, let's keep out learning hats on and use the tools available to create something **MAGICAL**.